balcortex/100_days_code_web_development/README.md

 ## Day 105 - 2023/12/29

 Today, I started working on the JS document.
 The first thing I did was to have the number buttons work correctly, showing the number on the screen.

+## Day 106 - 2023/12/30

+Today I added support for the sum and equals buttons